Mauzac Grape Variety

 Today, Mauzac plays a key role in three distinct appellations in the subregion of Limoux, in addition to three designations in Gaillac.
 Sadly, the area under vine declined after the advent of phylloxera in the late 1800s, a trend that continued throughout the second half of the 20th century.
 Yet, although certain winegrowers in the Languedoc-Roussillon have traded their Mauzac for Chardonnay and Chenin Blanc, others refused to abandon their birthright.
 It’s a wise decision: Mauzac is ideally suited to the warm climate of Mediterranean France.
 Moreover, it is endowed with certain attractive qualities that become invaluable when temperatures start to rise across the hills of Limoux.

 Sparkling winemakers never equivocate: superior base wines are packed with acidity, providing structure, freshness, and poise.
-Therefore, winegrowers in Limoux need a variety that will achieve good levels of phenolic ripeness without sacrificing acidity.
+Therefore, winegrowers in Limoux need a variety to achieve good phenolic ripeness levels without sacrificing acidity.
 Mauzac is that grape.
 It buds and ripens late in the season, making it suitable for the warm climate of the Languedoc-Roussillon.
 However, its acidity will drop in late summer if the berries are overripe – growers tend to harvest early in the season to prevent acid drop-off.
 The vines can be fairly vigorous, requiring attentive pruning throughout the year.
 Clay-limestone soils are ideal – they perfectly balance drainage and moisture retention.
 Mauzac will yield a reasonably plentiful crop of healthy berries in most years.

 Of course, no variety is without its challenges.
 Mauzac is sensitive to attacks from grapevine pests, including mites and grape moths.
 Grey rot can also be an issue in inclement years; powdery and downy mildew are seldom an issue unless the vintage is particularly wet.
 Mauzac provides excellent raw materials for the production of high-quality fizz.